Login

 Limestone Over The Centuries

-Limestone is a natural, sedimentary rock that people have used in a number of ways for thousands of years.
-Its origins can be traced as far back as the Egyptian pyramids and is still used to this day in modern industries and architecture.
-Take a look at some of these uses for limestone in the past and present, to get an understanding of just how long lasting and versatile it is.
+Limestone is a natural, sedimentary rock that people have used in various ways for thousands of years.
+Its origins can be traced as far back as the Egyptian pyramids and is still utilized today in modern industries and architecture.
+Recent developments in the utilization of limestone have brought renewed interest in this ancient material, showcasing its versatility and durability.
+This article will explore both historical and contemporary uses of limestone to demonstrate its lasting significance.

 Lime Mortar Floors

 Limestone flooring can be traced back to modern Israel as far back as BCE.
 The flooring was manufactured from hydrated lime that was heated up and laid down as floors.
-Limestone flooring is still highly popular today.
-It is a valuable housing element that is durable, beautiful, functional, and easy to maintain.
+Today, limestone flooring remains highly popular and is a valuable housing element that is durable, beautiful, functional, and easy to maintain.
+Recent trends have led to the resurgence of limestone flooring in modern homes, where it is appreciated for its aesthetic appeal and eco-friendly properties.

 Pyramids And Temples

-There are dozens of limestone deposits that flank the Nile River in Egypt and those deposits have been used to construct pyramids and temples all over the country.
-The Great Pyramid of Giza was constructed of around 2.3 million blocks of limestone.
-These pyramids and temples were built as far back as BCE.
+Dozens of limestone deposits can be found flanking the Nile River in Egypt.
+These deposits have been used to construct pyramids and temples throughout the country.
+The Great Pyramid of Giza was constructed with around 2.3 million blocks of limestone, demonstrating the rock's prominence in ancient construction methods.
+Additionally, recent archaeological excavations have revealed more about the techniques used by ancient builders and the role of limestone in their architectural prowess.

 Roman Production